 You will find plenty of homestays and locally owned guesthouses in Hampi.
 They offer basic rooms with a bed, fan and WiFi.
 A slightly nicer guesthouse might have a TV and AC in the room, but it’s a rare find.

 Guest Houses in Hampi

-Top picks for guesthouses in Hampi on either side of the river are mentioned in the table below.
+The top picks for guesthouses in Hampi on either side of the river are mentioned in the table below.
 The side of the river that you decide to stay on is a personal choice, as both have their own pros.

 If you are on the temple side, you will see a village style-setting with narrow streets, local shops, more eateries and a higher number of locals.
-If you are looking at a relaxed atmosphere with tiny huts and a great view, you should stay across the river.
+If you are looking for a relaxed atmosphere with tiny huts and a great view, you should stay across the river.